fishdan-plugins/jsonmaker/readme.txt

 Each node’s slug is derived from its title.
 Enforcing unique titles guarantees stable JSON endpoints.

 == Changelog ==

+= 0.1.2 =
+* Added CORS headers and OPTIONS handling for the JSON endpoint to support browser extensions.

 = 0.1.1 =
 * Addressed WordPress Plugin Check feedback and improved inline asset handling.